 Cleaning up a deceased estate can be a daunting task.
-It is a tough position to be in and the sight of your deceased belongings can be painful.
+It is a tough position to be in, and seeing your deceased belongings can be painful.
 Not only that but you also cannot decide which things you need to clean up.

 When that time comes, what type of cleaning is required?